DexyProject/protocol/docs/exchange.md

 * an expiration date after which the order can no longer execute,
 * a nonce so that the order cannot be replayed

-The price of the token being sold is then amountGive/amountGet, using tokenGive as the base.
+The price of the token being sold is then amountGive/amountGet, using makerToken as the base.

 So, for example, if I'm buying TKN for ETH, then amountGive would be denominated in ETH, and amountGet would be in TKN.
 If I offer 1 ETH for 10 TKN,